joshgerdes/jekyll-uno/_drafts/azure-bicep-and-insert-resource.md

 Azure Bicep has recently _(December 2021)_ been updated to: v0.4.1124, along with various other hotfixes and enhancements, this version supports ‘Insert Resource’ functionality.

 Insert Resource simplifies ARM to Bicep conversion without having to export entire ARM templates then compile them to Bicep when you are only after export for a single resource.

+In order to use Insert Resource, you will need to have:

+* Bicep version greater than v0.4.1124
+* Visual Studio Code with the Bicep extension

+You can easily install both or upgrade following the Microsoft documentation on the: [Install Bicep tools](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install) page.